franciscogarate/pyliferisk/README.md

 Additionally, the package includes several life mortality tables (``mortalitytables.py``), mainly extracted from [academic textbooks](#books).

-You can find also an example for individual contract (see examples folder), and a collective contract in the following files:

-`` tariff-example1.py ``
+You can find also examples for different contracts in the /examples/ folder.
+To run perfectly, please copy the example file in the same directory where you have the library.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.